HealsCodes/XIPivot/XIPivot.Windower/lua/README.md

 - h/help                 -- print this text

 These commands all support a short first letter version (a/r/s/h).
-Changes made with add / remove will be reflected in settings.xml.
+Changes made with add / remove will be reflected in `settings.xml`.

 Please note that adding and removing overlays way after the game launches can have side effects.
-XI will load some DAT files right at the start and then never look at them again (some menu and landscape textures) other DAT files are loaded on-demand and overlay changes are visible once that happens (maps, some menu icons, Mog Hous and a few other locations)
+XI will load some DAT files right at the start and then never look at them again (some menu and landscape textures) other DAT files are loaded on-demand and overlay changes are visible once that happens (maps, some menu icons, Mog House and a few other locations)

 ## Limitations